Vanderflys/minions/README.md

 To claim the items, shift right-click on the minion.<br>
 To remove the minion, shift left-click on the minion.<br><br>

+To upgrade minions, drop 64 of the enchanted material that the minion gathers on the minion<br>
+and it will automatically upgrade after that

-For more information head to the wiki.
+For more information head over to the [wiki](https://github.com/Vanderflys/minions/wiki).

 ## Information
 • Minions in single-player do not collect items when you are offline.<br>